Reseller Terms & Conditions

-7.1 If you default in performing your obligations under these Conditions and we incur expenses in enforcing our rights under these Conditions (for example and without limitation, expenses incurred by us in recovering any moneys owed by you to us), you must pay to us any reasonable costs on demand (including all legal costs on a full indemnity basis).
+If you default in performing your obligations under these Conditions and we incur expenses in enforcing our rights under these Conditions (for example and without limitation, expenses incurred by us in recovering any moneys owed by you to us), you must pay those expenses to us on demand (including all legal costs on a full indemnity basis).

-(a) to supply products and services that you have ordered;
+(a) to supply goods and services that you have ordered;

 (b) to administer your account and to enforce this contract; and

 (c) for marketing purposes which may include disclosure of your information to other members of the global Thomson Reuters group of companies;

 8.2 If you do not want us to use your personal information for marketing purposes, please advise us in writing.